gucci-j/emoji-gan/readme.md

-Generating Emoji with Conditional Deep Conditional Generative Adversarial Networks
+Generating Emoji with Conditional Deep Convolutional Generative Adversarial Networks
 ===

 This is the implementation of ["